Anafiotika: Historic Art Street

-Everybody desires to walk around the streets of Plaka.
-The most celebrated region in Plaka is Anafiotika, that everyone can find in most of Athens’ guides.
-Anafiotika include also history inside them, with churches and taverns as well.
-Their main colour is Cycladic white, because they were built by builders from Anafi island (initially hired to build Athens new Anaktora – Palace that was being built 1836-1847, since Athens was the new capital at 1834).
-Plaka’s inhabitants were offended by the islanders’ illegal building activity, but they accepted them because King finally allowed them to built their houses there.
+Everybody has a desire to walk around the streets of Plaka.
+The most celebrated region in Plaka is Anafiotika, which can be found in most of Athens guides.
+Anafiotika has a lot of history behind it.
+The main color is Cycladic white because the place was built by people from Anafi island (initially hired to build Athens’s new Anaktora – Palace that was built in 1836-1847, since Athens was the new capital in 1834).
+Plaka’s inhabitants were offended by the islanders illegal building activity, but they accepted them as the King finally allowed them to build their houses there.

-Consequently, Anafiotika (houses) stand in the northern slopes of Acropolis, constructed from two builders originating from Anafi island.
+Consequently, Anafiotika (houses) stands on the northern slopes of Acropolis, constructed by two builders originating from Anafi island.
 They started building two houses for their families by curving the rock, without being noticed by the local policemen.

-The first two inhabitants were a carpenter named G. Damigos (next to Brettos in Kydathineon there is Damigos restaurant) and builder M. Sigalas.
-They created a neighborhood not only covered in white colour, but with basil flower pots, pergolas and climaxes.
-Their intervention is expanding between two churches that found destroyed and rebuilt them with love and care.
+The first two inhabitants were a carpenter named G. Damigos (next to Brettos in Kydathineon str. there is a restaurant named Damigos) and builder M. Sigalas.
+They created a neighbourhood not only covered in white color, but with basil flower pots, pergolas, and climaxes.

-In some Athens guides you may meet toponymes Rizokastro and Vryssaki, today a part of lost Athens’ heritage.
-Rizokastro fortifications were located around the Tower of Winds (Aerides), reaching Theater of Dionyssus.
-It was a part the post Roman Wall, built during roman times (267-282 AD) around Acropolis, as well as with Beule gate.
-A part of it, was excavated during the expansion of Kanellopoulos Museum in the streets Aretousis and Theorias (8,5 m. long and height 1,5 m.) which is in a very good situation preserved.
+In some Athens guides, you may come across with places as Rizokastro and Vryssaki, part of todays lost Athens’ heritage.
+Rizokastro fortifications were located around the Tower of Winds (Aerides), reaching the Theater of Dionyssus.
+It was a part of the post-Roman Wall, built during Roman times (267-282 AD) around Acropolis, as well as with Beule gate.
+A part of it was excavated during the expansion of Kanellopoulos Museum in the streets of Aretousis and Theorias (8,5 m. long and height 1,5 m.) which is in a very good situation preserved.
 You can visit the museum list for more info.

-Vrysaki is located closer to Monastiraki and Thisseio, the neighborhood that was excavated in order Athens to show its past to the world.
-The parts of Adrianou, Vouleftiriou, Apostolou Pavlou and Agion Asomaton are a part of Vrysaki area.
+Vrysaki is located closer to Monastiraki and Thisseio, the neighborhood that was excavated in order for Athens to show its past to the world.
+The parts of Adrianou, Vouleftiriou, Apostolou Pavlou, and Agion Asomaton are a part of the Vrysaki area.
 Today you can enjoy a quiet cup of coffee in Vryssaki Café.